Catel/Catel/README.md

 For documentation, please visit the [documentation portal](https://docs.catelproject.com)

+## Features and components

+Below are a few features that are available in Catel.

 ### Catel.Core

 Catel.Core is the library you want to include in all your projects, whether you are writing a UI project or not.
 It contains lots of useful helper methods.
 The